MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/hot-desking-teams-displays.md

 1. Turn on the Teams Display and connect it to your network.
 2. Select  **Sign in on this device**.
 3. Follow the sign-in directions on the device.
-Once signed in, the Teams Display will display the hot desking user experience.
+Once signed in, the Teams Display will display the hot-desking user experience.

 ### Sign in from another device
 You can also sign into to a Teams Display from another device using a code.
 When you sign in this way, you enter the username and password on another device, rather than on the display itself.